Case Study 1 – VWG Bonus Project

 - Communication to Senior Leadership Team and the PMO (Project Management Office).

-- Audit compliant processes and procedures covering the end to end bonus payment processes for all 5 Brands.
+- Compliant operational processes and procedures covering the end to end bonus payment processes for all 5 Brands.

 - Enhancements to Retailer facing systems to increase the efficiency of new car bonus reconciliation; rolled out to over 850 Retailers in the UK.